 - How are your prices compared to your competition?
 Sure enough, your competition is not your focus.
 However, you still want to be on the playing field when it comes to giving housekeeping estimates.

 For instance, if your prices are 50% higher than all your competition, you’ll want to justify that.
-Simply, what are you bringing to the table to warrant the price difference?
 On the other hand, if your competitors are a lot higher, don’t be the cheapest on the block – raise your rates.

 Whatever types of professional house cleaning supplies you need, be sure to purchase before your scheduled cleaning day.